-Table 4.13: HardCoverBindina Element
+Table 4.13: HardCoverBinding Element (Sheet 1 of 2)

 NAME DATA TYPE DESCRIPTION BlockThreadSewing ? boolean Specified if the block is thread sewn.
 CoverStyle ?
 NMTOKEN Defines the style of the cover board.
-Values include: Simple - Single layer cover board, see Figure 4-2: Structure of a normal hardcover book.
-Padded - Padded cover board, see Figure 4-3: Structure of a padded hardcover book.
+Values include: Simple - Single layer cover board, see → Figure 4-2: Structure of a normal hardcover book.
+Padded - Padded cover board, see → Figure 4-3: Structure of a padded hardcover book.
 EndSheets ? boolean @EndSheets SHALL be specified if end sheets SHALL be applied.
-Additional details of the EndSheets MAY be specified by supplying a Product that is ref- erenced by the parent BindingIntent/@ChildRefs with @ProductType = "EndSheet".
+Additional details of the EndSheets MAY be specified by supplying a Product that is referenced by the parent BindingIntent/@ChildRefs with @ProductType = "EndSheet".
 HeadBands ? boolean The following case binding choice specifies the use of headbands on a case bound book.
 If "true", headbands are inserted both top and bottom.
-HeadBandColor ? enumeration Defines the color of the headband.
+HeadBandColor? enumeration Defines the color of the headband.
 Allowed value is from: NamedColor.
 HeadBandColorDetai ls ? string A more specific, specialized or site-defined name for the color.
 If HeadBandColorDetails is supplied, HeadBandColor SHOULD also be supplied.
 Jacket ? enumeration Specifies whether a hard cover jacket is needed and how it is attached.
 Details of the jacket MAY be described in the Product that is referenced by the parent BindingIntent/@ChildRefs whose @ProductType = "Jacket" .
 Allowed values are: None - No jacket is needed.
 Loose - The jacket is loosely wrapped.
 Glue - The jacket is glued to the spine JacketFoldingWidth? float Dimension of the jacket folds.
 See JacketingParams for details.
 JapanBind ? boolean Bind the book block at the open edge, so that the folds are visible on the outside.
 If not specified, explicitly, this option is never selected.
 SpineGlue ? enumeration Glue type used to glue the book block to the cover.
-Allowed value is from: • Glue.
-SpineOperations?
-NMTOKENS @SpineOperations lists the operations that SHOULD be performed when preparing the spine.Allowed values are from: ▶ Appendix A.3.13 Spine Operations.
-Thickness ? float Specifies thickness of board which is wrapped as front and back covers of a case bound book, in points.
-TightBacking ? enumeration Definition of the geometry of the back of the book block.
-Allowed value is from: TightBacking.
-RegisterRibbon element Number, materials, colors and details of register ribbons.
+Allowed value is from: ▶ Glue.